jonaslalin/ssl-workshop/EXERCISE.md

 # Bonus Exercises

 1. Add www.example.com to the domain certificate and redirect https://example.com to https://www.example.com.
-2. Make sure the intermediate CA cannot create other certificate authoritys, only the root CA has this power.
+2. Make sure the intermediate CA cannot create other certificate authorities, only the root CA should have this power.
 3. Make a wildcard certificate for example.com, host multiple example.com subdomains with nginx, and verify using curl.
 Make sure nginx's SSL hostname routing works as expected.
 4. Redirect http traffic to https traffic (http://example.com -> https://example.com).